NouraAlqassim/Sekah/README.md

 - We performed data cleaning to remove duplicate images in both training and testing sets.
 - Also we made modifications to some of the classes to make it more clear.

+# The model
+We fine-tuned YOLO-NAS pretrained model and modified some of its augmentation techniques to make it more suitable for out project requirement.